datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ✅ **Step 6a: Use CqlSession**

-Interaction with Cassandra are implemented in Java through drivers and the main Class is `CqlSession`.
+Interaction with Cassandra is implemented in Java through drivers and the main Class is `CqlSession`.

 Higher level frameworks like Quarkus, Spring, Spring Data, rely on this object so let's make sure it is part of your context with a `@QuarkusTest`.
 Let's run this unit test in the Gitpod terminal window.